aaradhanas/angular/README.md

 This repo contains applications developed using Angular 4.
 Many different libraries and tools have been used for development, testing and code coverage.

-## Showdown Editor

-This project is inspired by the works of the developers of Showdown editor.
-The [existing showdown editor](http://demo.showdownjs.com/) has been developed using AngularJS (Version 1 of Angular).
-The [editor](https://github.com/aaradhanas/angular/tree/master/showdown-angular4) has been rewritten in Angular 4 in a simpler and easier way.

 ## Client Panel App

 This is a [client management application](https://github.com/aaradhanas/angular/tree/master/ClientPanel) built using Angular 4.
 An authorized user can log into the system and perform the following actions: